anthonyceponis/british-informatics-olympiad-solutions/README.md

 There may also be template files which I use to quickly setup boilerplate code and some VSCode config files.
 I may sometimes add reusable algorithms to the algorithms.py file at the root of the project, but this is by no means a complete library.

-I have also added explanations of how my solutions work at the top of each file, including later parts of questions like parts b,c,d,... etc.
+I have also added explanations of how my solutions work at the top of each file, including later parts of questions like parts b,c,d,... etc. However, sometimes I will not write out explanations if the markscheme for that year (from the official website) already has a good explanation.

 ## Solutions Tracker ##
 | Year          | Q1                 | Q2                 | Q3                 |